jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Dwarf.md

 Organization:
 Treasure: NPC gear (chainmail, heavy wooden shield, dagger, dwarven waraxe, light crossbow with 20 bolts, other treasure)
-Description: Dwarves are a short and stocky race, and stand about a foot shorter than most humans, with wide, compact bodies that account for their burly appearance.
-Male and female dwarves pride themselves on the long length of their hair, and men often decorate their beards with a variety of clasps and intricate braids.
-Clean-shavenness on a male dwarf is a sure sign of madness, or worse-no one familiar with their race trusts a beardless dwarven man.
 Race: Dwarf
 Class: warrior 1
 MR: